JosDuran/musicbrowser/README.md

 using

-first you need to put a file called: albuminfo.txt with album rating from zero to 5 (float format) for rating that album, over each directory containing a album in your media library
+-first you need to put a file called: albuminfo.txt with album rating from zero to 5 (float format) for rating that album, over each directory containing a album in your media library
+- press button load albums for load albums to your library.
+- press 'p' key to play album.

 optional